firstdraft/guides/planning-your-idea.md

 I will usually do two or three rounds.
 One round, I'll use the 8 panels to progress through the different screens of a flow.
 Another round, I'll use the 8 panels to explore 8 different takes on the most important screen in the app.

-Remember, these are suppwosed to be less than 40 seconds per panel!
+Remember, you are only supposed to spend around 40 seconds per panel!
 Actually set a timer and stick to it.
 Try [using a sharpie rather than a pen](https://signalvnoise.com/posts/1788-oldie-but-goodie-sketching-with-a-sharpie) to prevent yourself from getting into too much detail in this phase.

 ### Wireframe